Immigration Health Surcharge for Spouse Visas: Full Guide

 You pay the IHS online as part of your visa application process on GOV.UK.
 You receive an IHS reference number which you enter in your visa application.
 The visa application cannot proceed without the IHS payment.

 Payment is by debit or credit card.
 Keep your confirmation email and IHS reference number safe.
 You will need the reference number if you later claim a refund.
+If you have any issues, see our Home Office contact guide.

 Preparing a UK visa application?